varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	The RFCs allow multiple headers with the same name, and both ``set`` and ``unset`` will remove *all* headers with the name given.

+	The header name ``*`` is a VCL symbol and as such cannot, for example, start with a numeral.
+Custom VMODs exist for handling of such header names.

 req.restarts